 Larger families should take a look at the usually reasonably-priced one- and two-bedroom suites at El Cordova Hotel, which is just steps away from Coronado Central Beach.
 Learn more about the best kid-friendly hotels in San Diego.

 When is the best time to visit Coronado?

-There isn’t a bad time to visit Coronado, California but it is most popular in the summertime, thanks to the gorgeous sunshine and lack of humidity.
-It’s during this time of the year, that people sunbathe and enjoy the ocean most on area beaches.
+There isn’t a bad time to visit Coronado, California, but it is most popular in the summertime, thanks to the gorgeous sunshine and lack of humidity.
+During this time of the year, people sunbathe and enjoy the ocean most on area beaches.

-If you prefer smaller crowds, try visiting in the offseason which is early spring, fall, and winter outside of major holidays.
-Speaking of holidays, the historic Hotel del Coronado is the place check into between roughly Thanksgiving and New Year’s Day with all of its holiday activities including an oceanside ice rink.
+If you prefer smaller crowds, try visiting in the offseason, which is early spring, fall, and winter outside major holidays.
+Speaking of holidays, the historic Hotel del Coronado is the place check into between roughly Thanksgiving and New Year’s Day with all of its holiday activities, including an oceanside ice rink.

 People use still use the beach, albeit a bit differently, in non-summer months.
 You can still swim and sunbathe if weather permits but the ocean temperatures might be a little chilly.

 You can enjoy the shopping and beautiful architecture of Orange Avenue year-round.
 Learn more about the best time of year to visit San Diego.